Baptistry Care & Use

 - Consider a UV filter to sanitize the water

-- Have your water tested regularly at a pool or spa store to make sure it is safe and has the right ph, hardness, alkalinity and sanitizer levels.
+- Water left in a baptistry can develop algea and bacteria that are harmful to humans.
+Have your water tested regularly at a pool or spa store to make sure it is safe and has the right ph, hardness, alkalinity and sanitizer levels.
 (NOTE:Be sure any chemicals used are safe for use with fiberglass resins.
-Pool chemicals are generally not safe for use with baptisteries, but many SPA chemicals may be safely used provided the manufacturer has approved their use with fiberglas resins.)
+Pool chemicals are generally not safe for use with baptisteries, but many Spa chemicals may be safely used, provided the manufacturer has approved their use with fiberglas resins.
+Always check with your baptistry manufacturer and your heating equipment manufacturer to make sure the chemicals you are considering are safe to use and do not void your warranty.)

 - Have a written schedule for draining, cleaning and waxing the baptistry.